We show how a company uses Trustpilot by displaying one of three status labels on their profile page: Unclaimed, Claimed, or Asking for reviews.

 How companies get the ‘Asking for reviews’ status label

 A company's status label will automatically change to ‘Asking for reviews’ when it meets one of the following criteria:

 - The company has sent at least 50 invitations in the past 365 days using Trustpilot's invitation services.

 - The company has sent invitations using its own systems and received at least one review in the past 30 days.

 Companies can also change their status label manually as soon as they start asking for reviews.

-Invitations can lead to a higher TrustScore
+Asking for reviews can lead to a higher star rating & TrustScore

-All in all, companies that invite their customers to leave feedback are often reviewed by a larger and more representative group of customers.
-For companies that have a high level of customer service, this often results in a greater number of positive reviews and therefore a higher TrustScore.
+When companies claim their profile and actively invite their customers to write reviews, they engage people who otherwise may not have taken the time to provide feedback.
+Overall, companies that actively collect feedback are often reviewed by a larger and more representative group of customers.
+For companies that have a high level of customer service, this often results in more positive reviews, and a higher star rating and TrustScore.